 }

-• Be sure that both accounts have access to the AWS KMS key.
-If you don't specify an AWS KMS key for the training job, then SageMaker defaults to an Amazon S3 server-side encryption key.
-A default Amazon S3 server-side encryption key can't be shared with or used by another AWS account.
+If a different AWS account owns the Amazon S3 data, then check that both accounts have access to the AWS KMS key.
+If you don't specify an AWS KMS key for the training job, then SageMaker AI defaults to an Amazon S3 server-side encryption key.
+Another account can't share or use a default Amazon S3 server-side encryption key.

-For more information, see How can I deploy an Amazon SageMaker model to a different AWS account?
+For more information, see How can I deploy an Amazon SageMaker AI model to a different AWS account?

 Related information